dudeisbrendan03/RESTful-api/README.md

 The current env-name's in the project are:
 - production (123.456.789.012:80/443)
 - staging (0.0.0.0:8080/8081)
+- tokClear (clears expired tokens)

-If there is no environment defined when starting the application then it defaults to staging
+If there is no environment defined when starting the application then it defaults to staging.

+To clear expired tokens while the server is running run:
+`NODE_ENV=tokClear node .`

 ## Dependancies
 None(ish)!